Education Media Center & Digital Media Learning Lab

-The Education Media Center (EMC) is a curriculum materials library that primarily supports the students, faculty, and staff of Clemson University’s College of Education by providing resources, services, and spaces to facilitate the development of educators, counselors, administrators, training and development specialists, and all learners.
+The Education Media Center (EMC) is a curriculum materials library located in 212 Tillman Hall that primarily supports the students, faculty, and staff of Clemson University’s College of Education by providing resources, services, and spaces to facilitate the development of educators, counselors, administrators, training and development specialists, and all learners.

 The EMC functions as a Clemson University Libraries location, offering all affiliated resources and services.
 EMC collections include textbooks and workbooks in many subject areas, children’s and young adult literature, A/V and educational technology, digital and media resources, manipulatives, kits, games, assessment materials, and more!
 The EMC also offers a color CCIT lab printer, large format lamination, book binding, die cuts, and several spaces, resources, and support for personal, collaborative, technological, creative, and scholarly teaching and learning activities.

-The EMC also manages the Digital Media Learning Lab (DML Lab) in 213 Tillman Hall to support the exploration of educational apps and gaming, coding, virtual and augmented reality, video, audio, and 3D printing production, and other emerging STEAM and digital media technologies.
+The Digital Media Learning Lab (DML Lab) in 213 Tillman Hall supports the exploration and research of educational apps and gaming, coding, virtual and augmented reality, video, audio, and 3D printing production, and other emerging STEAM and digital media technologies.